 file system simplifies access to process information.

 The following is a list of typical problems with simple solution tactics.
-For simplicity no virtual machine/emulator approaches are listed, since they also affect performance and run-time behavior leading (likely) to more complex dynamic program analysis.
+To keep analysis simple, no virtual machine/emulator and simulation approaches are given.

 clang -Werror -Weverything -fsanitize="undefined,type"